-If you are interested in trying kangaroo care with your sweet pea, talk to your NICU nurse, pediatrician, or lactation consultant to get started.
+If you want to try kangaroo care with your sweet pea, talk to your NICU nurse, pediatrician, or lactation consultant to get started.

-With a little bit of practice, you’ll be a pro in no time!
+With a little practice, you’ll be a pro in no time!

 Until the next post, I’m sending you all the positive parent vibes!